Kitware/ParaView/Utilities/Doxygen/pages/PropertyHints.md

 TextureSelectorPropertyWidget
 -------------------------------

-Customize the `pqTextureSelectorPropertyWidget` with the `TextureSelector` hint using the following attribute:
+Customize the `pqTextureSelectorPropertyWidget` with the `TextureSelectorWidget` hint using the following attribute:

 * `can_load_new` - if 0 then user will not be able to load new texture from the drop down.
-Default to 1.
+Default is 1.
+* `check_tcoords` - if 1 then user will be able to use a texture only if the source has texture coordinates.
+Default is 0.
+* `check_tangents` - if 1 then user will be able to use a texture only if the source has tangents.
+Default is 0.

 The snippet below shows these hints in use.